pulp-platform/hero-sdk/README.md

 * PULP SDK;
 * PULP HERO Toolchain OpenMP4.5 enabled with RISC-V offloading support.

+## Linux dependencies
+Here are the required system dependencies for building the SDK and its dependencies.

+### Ubuntu 16.04

+Starting from a fresh Ubuntu 16.04 distribution, here are the commands to be executed to get all required dependencies:

+    $ sudo apt install git python3-pip gawk texinfo libgmp-dev libmpfr-dev libmpc-dev swig3.0 libjpeg-dev lsb-core doxygen python-sphinx sox graphicsmagick-libmagick-dev-compat libsdl2-dev libswitch-perl libftdi1-dev
+    $ sudo pip3 install artifactory twisted prettytable sqlalchemy pyelftools openpyxl xlsxwriter pyyaml numpy

 # Checkout the sources
 The HERO SDK uses GIT submodule.
 To checkout properly the sources you have to execute the following command:
 ```